E-learning best practices: Nine cornerstones of effective course creation

 Always make sure your learners understand why the content is important and offer extensive feedback whenever they answer questions incorrectly.

 The feedback culture also shouldn’t be limited to your learners.
-Authoring tools, including Easygenerator, enable you to seamlessly collaborate with colleagues and subject matter experts or request feedback, via comments, notifications, and co-authoring.
-Ultimately ensuring your content is up to date, effective, and didactically-sound.
+Authoring tools, including Easygenerator, enable you to seamlessly collaborate with colleagues and subject matter experts or request feedback, via comments, notifications, and co-authoring, which ultimately ensures your e-learning content design is effective, up to date, and didactically sound.

 7. Gather learner input with the Easygenerator NPS feature